GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Supply strategy parameters
 1. Protect the application with `passport_social` authentication

+!!!
+Note
+    **Apple Sign In** integration requires some pre-requisite configurations and to deal with a number of technical subtleties.
+We have written a complete [guide](../tutorial/passport-apple.md) for Apple integration.
+You can skip safely the rest of this guide if desired.

 ### Add the provider in the admin UI

 1. In oxTrust navigate to `Configuration` > `Passport` > `Providers`